eizedev/AirConnect-Synology/README.md

 > Only available for DSM 7 packages!

+> You cannot view/edit the file with FileStation due to a limitation in synology DMS (Symbolik links) by default

 > Please keep in mind, that if you upgrade your existing AirConnect-Synology package no changes will be made to the `airconnect.conf` file.
 If you want to overwrite your `airconnect.conf` configuration with the default one, please uninstall and install the package again.
 You can also copy the default values found below to your configuration file.

 Starting with release `0.2.50.5-20210801` you can customize the configuration of AirConnect-Synology by using the config file at `/volume1/airconnect/airconnect.conf`.